makiuchi-d/arelo/README.md

 This option can be `SIGHUP`, `SIGINT`, `SIGKILL`, `SIGUSR1`, `SIGUSR2`, or `SIGTERM`.

-This options has no effect on Windows.
+This option is not available on Windows.

 #### -v, --verbose